openmcp-project/openmcp-operator/docs/libraries/clusteraccess.md

 The ClusterAccess Reconciler's `SkipWorkloadCluster` method can be used during initialization to disable creation of a `ClusterRequest` for a workload cluster.
 If for some reason the `AccessRequest` resources are required, they can be retrieved via `MCPAccessRequest` and `WorkloadAccessRequest`.

+The ClusterAccess Reconciler remembers requests that are in deletion and won't create new resources for them.
+This means that `Reconcile` can safely be called at the beginning of a reconciliation that is going to delete resources and `ReconcileDelete` at the end of it, without the former one recreating resources the latter one has already removed.
+A request is considered to be 'in deletion' when `ReconcileDelete` is called for it and it stops being 'in deletion' when `ReconcileDelete` returns with a `RequeueAfter` value of zero and no error.

 ### ClusterAccess Reconciler - Advanced

 Instantiate the ClusterAccess Reconciler during controller setup and store the instance in the controller's struct.